artsy/docker-images/elasticsearch/6.8.23/README.md

 Included below are commands for building and pushing images:

-> docker login is _required_ to access artsy repository
+> `docker login` is _required_ to access the artsy repository. credentials are located under "Docker" entry in 1password

 > add `--platform linux/amd64` option to the `docker build` command when building `amd64` image on `arm64` hardware
 ```